 Every student is expected to attend class on timely manner.
 It is also expected that the student will make every effort not to let personal circumstances preclude class attendance.
 Doctor’s notes are needed in case of hospitalization or medical treatment.
 It is students’ responsibility to contact the instructor concerning make-up of absences.
 Lower attendance may result in course failure and academic probation (official warning) and three (3) probation will result in the termination of student status from the Columbia College.

-Tardy/early leave mean arriving late or leaving the class early.
-Tardiness/early leave is defined as arriving late and leaving the class early 30 minutes or more.
+Tardy/early leave is defined as or means arriving late or leaving the class early.
+Tardiness/early leave is defined as or means arriving late and leaving the class early 30 minutes or more.
 Students must be in class or lab throughout the day unless assigned elsewhere by instructor.
 Three (3) tardy/early leave are counted as one (1) absence and counted to attendance rate.

 The student’s attendance records as well as grade reports are submitted to academic department and examined by the staff every ten (10) weeks.